brockero/brockero.github.io/README.md

 - Updated line height for footer
 - Launched beta of Projects page (even if most of it is broken)
 - Linking changes on to Projects
+- Updated metadata for each and every page currently created

 #2016-11-07
 - Finished layout for Projects and added in some initial content (even if it is missing images lol)